-- Sending notice.
-If a tenant request repairs, they must put their request in writing to the landlord.
-The landlord will then have least seven, but not more than 30, days to repair the issue.
+- Sending Notice – If a tenant request repairs, they must put their request in writing to the landlord.
+The landlord will have seven days to repair essential services and 30 days to repair all other issues.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – In Oregon, tenants cannot withhold rent in order to get repairs made.
+- Withhold Rent – In Oregon, tenants cannot withhold rent to get repairs made.

 - Lawsuit – Tenants do have the right to take legal action for damages resulting from habitability issues.